• Skip to primary navigation

 • Thai Sweet Chilli Sauce - you can use store-bought sauce, or make your own from this recipe for Thai sweet chilli sauce.

-• Cucumber – cut into very fine dice
+• Cucumber - very finely diced.

-• Onion – cut into very fine dice
+• Onion - very finely diced.

 • Unsalted peanuts - very finely chopped - don't use salted peanuts, they will make the sauce too salty.